Consistency-guided Prompt Learning for Vision-Language Models: Experiments

-In this section, we present an ablation study by removing different components of the proposed method to understand the importance of each of them.
+\textbf{Main ablation.} In this section, we present an ablation study by removing different components of the proposed method to understand the importance of each of them.
 We show the results of these experiments in Table \ref{tab:main_ablation}, where `Cons.', `In.
 Pert.', and `Adp.' represent the consistency constraint, input perturbations, and adapter, respectively.
-For reference, in the first row of the table, we present the final performance of CoPrompt,
+For reference, in the first row of the table,

-which has a harmonic mean of 80.48\%.
+we present the final performance of CoPrompt, which has a harmonic mean of 80.48\%.
 In the first ablation experiment, we eliminate the adapters from CoPrompt, leading to an accuracy of 80.02\% (a performance drop of 0.46\%).
 This highlights the importance of adapters in CoPrompt.
 Next, we remove the input perturbations, effectively enforcing consistency between the trainable and pre-trained encoder for the same image and text input.
 This results in an accuracy of 79.56\%, which is a 0.92\% drop in performance, suggesting the high importance of input perturbations in CoPrompt.
 Finally, while we are interested in understanding the importance of the consistency constraint, we can not only remove this component since the input perturbation is also a part of it.
 So, to understand the impact of this component, we perform two separate studies.
 First, we remove both the input perturbations and the adapters, which results in an average accuracy of 79.50\%.
 This shows that utilizing the consistency constraint alone provides a 0.95\% improvement over removing all three components (as shown in the last row of the table).
 In the second study, we remove the consistency constraint along with the input perturbations, effectively training the adapters and prompts without enforcing consistency.
 Surprisingly, this results in an accuracy of 78.45\%, even lower than when all three components are removed.
 This is caused by the fact that the adapters introduce new parameters to train, which causes the trainable model to overfit to the few training samples when the consistency constraint is not enforced.
+This also results in the lowest zero-shot accuracy (74.31\%).
 These two experiments clearly indicate the significance of the consistency constraint in CoPrompt.
 In the following section, we present an in-depth analysis of each of these components and their performance for different plausible alternates.